R1nge/PlaceObjectsInTheRoom/README.md

-Spent approx 2h hours on the game and 0.5-1h to record a video and write an email etc.
+Spent approx 2h hours on the game and 10m to record a video, fill the form etc.

 Didn't unlock fps, may feel laggy